 A study of American diplomatic history/foreign policy from colonial times to the Vietnam War with emphasis on U.S. imperialism and its impact on the non-western world.
 The role of U.S. Diplomacy in the conflicts of the 20th century will be examined.
-Three hours of
+Assesses critical thinking skills through scholarly readings and written analysis, as well as through oral presentations.
+Three hours of lecture.